codeigniter4/tasks/docs/basic-usage.md

 !!! note

-    To learn more about the [Queue package](https://github.com/codeigniter4/queue) you can visit a project page.
+    To learn more about queues, you can visit the [Queue package](https://github.com/codeigniter4/queue).

 The `singleInstance()` option, described in the next section, works a bit differently than with other scheduling methods.